alexyorke/beginning-ci-cd-book/src/chapters/Security_tools.md

 It's crucial to ensure that the lock files (or their equivalents) are committed to your version control system so others can benefit from consistent builds.

-### Code Review <a id="code-review" class="unnumbered"></a>

-Code Review (in the context of CI/CD) is the systematic examination of source code changes by one or more individuals—other than the original author—before those changes are merged or deployed.

-- Code review also provides the capability for other developers to find bugs and become more familiar with repository changes.
-This helps understand how integrations will fit together.

-- Code review is a critical part of CI/CD because it acts as a gatekeeper to prevent buggy code from reaching production, providing opportunities for feedback on usability, security, and design.

-- During code review, the reviewer(s) will look at the changes and verify correctness, making inline comments on specific lines of a pull request.

-- Code review themes:

-  - Knowledge transfer
-  - Finding bugs
-  - Design discussions
-  - Verifying scope
-  - Security feedback

-- This process helps increase code quality and prevents bugs from reaching production.
-Sometimes a large volume of comments (nitpicks) can appear in the PR, which may be better handled with direct discussion or tooling (e.g., automated linters).

-- Code review has additional softer advantages, such as building professional relationships and trust between teammates.

-#### Why is code review important?

-Key points from various resources:

-- A simple bug can lead to significant losses in time and customers.
-- Peer code review can catch issues early, reducing costs.
-- It fosters collaboration during the coding phase.
-- No feature addition is worth introducing severe bugs.
-- Effective code review can be a competitive advantage.
-- Concerns about time and negative social impacts can be mitigated with proper techniques and tools.

-Time spent during review is crucial; it should be limited to ensure focus, and slowing down the review increases the number of defects detected.
-Traditional in-person reviews aren't always necessary; many defects can be found asynchronously via pre-meeting reading or electronic tools.
-Omission defects are among the most challenging to catch, so checklists can be helpful.

-Omissions often refer to missing tests, missing error-handling, insufficient documentation, or incorrectly "skipped" logic paths.
-Checklists can help guide reviewers to consider these potential gaps.

 #### How big should my PRs be?

 - PRs should be concise and focused, encapsulating a single, coherent change or improvement that can be reviewed in context.
 Extremely small PRs are not helpful for providing context, and very large PRs can be overwhelming and difficult to revert.